MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ### Allow transcription

-Allow transcription is a combination of a per-organizer and per-user policy.
+Allow transcription is a per-user policy.
 This setting controls whether this user's meetings can be transcribed.

 :::image type="content" source="media/live-transcription.png" alt-text="Screenshot showing transcription options":::